Phone: (860) 486-3722

 The U.S. Department of Education, Committee for the International Exchange of Scholars, Connecticut Humanities Council, and Hartford Consortium for Higher Education have supported his endeavors.
 At UConn, the Human Rights Institute, Humanities Institute, Provost’s Research Fellowship, and Research Foundation have awarded him grants.
 He has served on the editorial boards of the Journal of the Early Republic, Connecticut History, and Journal of American Studies of Turkey.
 He is on the boards of the Connecticut National Register of Historical Places and Thomas Paine National Historical Association as well as past member of the State Historical Records Advisory Board and board of directors of the Hampton, CT Historical Society.
 The Hartford Courant has published his op-eds.
 During the first part of 2011, he was Acting State Historian.
 At the University of Connecticut, he served on the University Senate for six years, including two years as chairman of the Student Welfare Committee.

 His publications have been on capital punishment, psychiatry, abolitionism, and related issues.
-He is the author or coeditor of seven books and numerous essays.
+He is the author or coeditor of eight books and numerous essays.
 The Association for the Study of Connecticut History awarded him the Homer D. Babbidge, Jr. Prize in 2012 for The Solemn Sentence of Death: Capital Punishment in Connecticut.
 The majority opinion in Connecticut v.
 Santiago (2015) cited The Solemn Sentence of Death extensively in its momentous decision to outlaw capital punishment in the state.

 Elizur Wright, an excerpt from American Freethought film series